Raymond Uno: Career

 Uno officially began his legal career in 1963 as a referee in Utah's juvenile court.
 He subsequently served as Utah's deputy county attorney in 1965 and later as an assistant state attorney general.
 In 1969, after losing the state senate election by 150 votes, he transitioned to private legal practice, forming the law firm Madsen, Uno, and Cummings.
 In 1976, former Salt Lake City Mayor Ted Wilson appointed Uno to the Salt Lake Court bench, marking the beginning of his judicial career.
 He served as presiding judge of the Fifth Circuit Court in 1978 and was elected as a Third District Court judge in 1984.
 Uno retired in 1990 as a Senior Judge, though he continued hearing cases until 2003.

 As a dedicated civil rights advocate, in 1970, he was elected to be the president of the Japanese Americans Citizens League (JACL), becoming the youngest individual to hold the position.
 During his tenure, he helped to establish JACL's past president's council and initiated the redress for the treatment of Japanese Americans at the internment camps.

 In 1991, Uno co-founded and became the president of the Utah's Minority Bar Association.
 He has also led the National Japanese American Citizens League and the Utah Citizens Committee for Civil Rights.
 He also worked to preserve Japantown and Japanese culture in Salt Lake City.

 Personal life

-Uno was married to Yoshiko Uno, with whom he had five sons: Tab, Kai, Mark, Sean, and Lance.
-He was also a grandfather to six grandchildren.
+Uno was married to Yoshiko Uno, with whom he had five sons.
 Uno also had a passion for sports, particularly basketball and tennis.